centreon/centreon-archived/doc/en/installation/from_VM.rst

     For security reasons, we highly recommend for you to change these passwords after installation.

-On your first login to Centreon CLI, you will see a banner that describes additional oerations to be performed. **It is imperitive that you complete the instructions, especially operations 4 and 5.**
+On your first login to Centreon CLI, you will see a banner that describes additional oerations to be performed. **It is imperative that you complete the instructions, especially operations 4 and 5.**

 .. note::
     To remove this message, delete the **/etc/profile.d/centreon.sh** file.